Cloudofyou/training-bridging/README.md

 ### Summary:

-This is an Ansible demo which configures two Cumulus VX switches in a CLAG configuration with a Linux server.
-This demo will utilize the Ansible Cumulus NCLU module.
+This is an Ansible demo which configures two Cumulus VX switches as Leafs, one VX switch as Access, and 4 servers.
+The goal of this demo is to understand the significance of the <b>bridge</b>, <b>vlan</b> and <b>interface</b> options.

 ### Network Diagram: